 Adopting From a Malta Shelter Q&A

 Below you will find some of my questions about adopting from a shelter, with answers from Mark from Noah’s Ark Malta and Sylvia from Island Sanctuary Malta.
 In addition, I (Anita) have shared my thoughts from our experience.

 What is the process of adoption at your Malta shelter?

-Sub-question: How long does it normally take from someone first shows interest until they have successfully adopted?
+Sub-question: How long does it normally take from when someone first shows interest until they have successfully adopted a pet?

 Mark: We are not a “take away”.
 We invite people to see our dogs and make their choice, with our guidance.
 If we consider the potential new owners suitable they are then asked to visit a couple of times and interact with the dog.
 We of course monitor this.
 It is usually about 3 weeks between them choosing a dog and finally adopting it.
 The dog is then taken on a week’s trial period before concluding the transfer.
 There are of course exceptions where a dog may be homed sooner.

 Anita: This is one of the things I have mentioned as a difference between a private adoption vs adopting from a shelter.
-It is really great that the Malta shelters are thorough in their process and choosing the perfect match for both parties.
-For a private adoption, normally there won’t be as many steps/weeks involved.
+It is really great that the shelters in Malta are thorough in their process and choosing the perfect match for both parties.
+But it is worth noting that for a private adoption, normally there won’t be as many steps/weeks involved.

 In our case, we got contacted on Facebook regarding the dog up for adoption.
 We met him on a Thursday afternoon and decided to take him the following day.
 It was a quick – and somewhat naive – process that in hindsight should have been more thorough.

 Is there any common thing people are most interested in when visiting your shelter?

 Mark: More often than not they ask for puppies for adoption in Malta.
 We do get enquiries for dogs of a specific breed (I find this ridiculous) but we hardly ever have any, less so puppies.